Players kneeling for anthem met with boos before MLS game

 Dallas and Nashville had not played a game since the season was suspended on March 12 because of the coronavirus.
 While Major League Soccer’s other teams played in the MLS is Back tournament in Florida over the past month, Dallas and Nashville were forced to withdraw before the start because of positive COVID-19 tests among players from both teams.

-The teams met Wednesday as MLS restarts the regular season.
+The teams met as MLS restarts the regular season in local markets.
 Some of the games will include fans if local jurisdictions allow it.
 Just over 5,000 were allowed to attend the match at Toyota Stadium, although the crowd that showed up appeared smaller.

 The anthem was not played before games at the tournament.
 Cannon said the players had asked that it not be played before the game because they didn’t feel it was right “for the anthem to be played in this moment.”